 Make Your Website Awesome

-As a physical therapy practice, your website should not only inform viewers about what you do, where you are located and what services you offer but also act as an online outlet for making appointments, verifying insurance coverage or linking educational materials for continuity of care post discharge.
+As a physical therapy practice, your website should not only inform viewers about what you do, where you are located and what services you offer but also act as an online outlet for making appointments, verifying insurance coverage or linking educational materials for continuity of care post-discharge.
 Think of your site as a place for your clients to learn about physical therapy in general but how your practice operates in particular.
-Click here to take a look at some tips for making your website a helpful go-to resource as well as balancing it with personable information about who you are, your values and company mission.
+Check out our previous blog post for additional tips on making your website a helpful go-to resource as well as balancing it with personable information about who you are, your values and company mission.

 Go For Quality Over Quantity

-Not only can your site attract new clients, but it can also benefit patients you're already serving.
-Your website should focus on providing high-value content since search engines such as Google are looking for quality information that offers value to readers.
+Not only can your site attract new clients, but it can also benefit patients you’re already serving.
+Your website should focus on providing high-value, relevant content since search engines such as Google look for quality information that offers value to readers.
 Make certain your content addresses potential problems common to physical therapy patients and focuses on what your patients may be experiencing or topics they may wish to explore more deeply (maintaining a consistent blog can help).